 The Cost

-of data science effort consumed by preprocessing
+of AI development effort consumed by preprocessing

 Brittleness

-Pipelines break when upstream data changes: new categories, distribution shifts, format variations
+Pipelines break when upstream data changes: new categories, distribution shifts, format variations.

 Information Loss